Getting Started on an Energy Master Plan

 Are you considering the advantages offered by new technology in energy generation, storage, or conservation?

 Energy equipment costs are coming down and performance is increasing.
 Not keeping up can cost you in many ways including efficiency, reliability, and operating costs.
 New technology can significantly reduce the labor costs used to maintain and operate buildings.
 In an era where everyone is being asked to do more with less, new technology is often the answer.
-Excellent examples of this are the recent advancements in solar power and LED lighting efficiency.
+Excellent examples of this are the recent advancements in solar power and LED lighting energy efficiency.

 Determining Your Goals and Objectives